jeffreywu1996/jeffreywu1996.github.io/_posts/2016-10-13-first-post.md

 <div class="message">
   Hi!
-This is the first post I will make with Jeykl!
+This is the first post on my blog.
 </div>

-I am gonna start this blog writting about what I do.

-Not sure what to write for now, but it has taken me so much time getting to setup and really use this jekyll thing.
-Hopefully it will be worth the effort.
+I'm excited to start this blog and share what I do.
+Although I'm not entirely sure what to write at the moment, I've dedicated a lot of time to setting up and learning Jekyll.
+I hope all the effort proves worthwhile.